Darox21/SublimeTextProcessingTheme/README.md

 # SublimeText Processing Theme

-A Theme for the Processing 3.5 IDE, Close-ish to the sublime text color scheme
+A Theme for the Processing 3.5 IDE, Close-ish to the sublime text color scheme.

-Inspired by [Jeff Thompson] (https://github.com/jeffThompson/DarkProcessingTheme_3.0).
+Inspired by [Jeff Thompson](https://github.com/jeffThompson/DarkProcessingTheme_3.0).
 Because I didn't like his.

 ## CONTENTS

 * `theme.txt`: Has the General changes
-* `preferences-edit.txt`: Has the Changes to the preferences to change the text colors
+* `preferences-edit.txt`: Has the Changes to the text colors preferences

 ## INSTALLATION